infinera/terraform-infinera-ipm-modules/network-mgnmt/README.md

 # Constellation Network
-The user can create one or more constellation networks by specify the desired intent for the networks and their leaf modules.
+The user can create one or more constellation networks by specify the desired intent for the networks and their modules.
-Basically for any network configurations, There are two required data : the configuration intent and the configuration profiles.
+Basically for any network configurations, There are two required data : the intent and the configuration profiles.
 * The configuration Intent are specified by user to create, retrieve, update and delete the network.
 * The configuration Profiles are defined once and they include both system defined and user define configuration settings.
-Please refer to the [Detail Readme](https://github.com/infinera/terraform-ipm_modules/blob/master/network-mgnmt/Detail%20Readme.md) for more information.
+Please refer to the [Detail Readme](https://github.com/infinera/terraform-ipm_modules/blob/master/network-mgnmt/Intent%20and%20Profiles.md) for more information.

 ## Prerequisite
 1. The "infinera.com/poc/ipm" provider is accessible from infinera repository
 2. Terraform (Install terraform via https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 3. IPM server credentials: Define the following environment variables: TF_VAR_ipm_user, TF_VAR_ipm_password, and TF_VAR_ipm_host.
 4. If it is required, the user defined Constellation Network profiles.json must be available in the TF root directory (where the command "terraform apply" is executed)
 5. Create new **ABC** directory go to existing **ABC** directory.
 Copy files *variables.tf*, *main.tf*, *profiles.json* and input file *network.tfvars* to directory **ABC**.
-Please refer to the [Detail Readme](https://github.com/infinera/terraform-ipm_modules/blob/master/network-mgnmt/Detail%20Readme.md) for more information.
+Please refer to the [Detail Readme](https://github.com/infinera/terraform-ipm_modules/blob/master/network-mgnmt/Intent%20and%20Profiles.md) for more information.
 <pre>
     Directory ABC -----|-----> network.tfvars  // Update the intent for CRUD operations.
 Please see variables.tf for the intent definition.
                        |
                        |-----> main.tf         // TF executable file.
-No change is needed unless want to specify custom output.
-Require Terraform HCL knowledge.
+Normally no change is required unless user wants to specify custom output.
+                       |                          Require Terraform HCL knowledge.
                        |
                        |-----> variables.tf    // Fixed.
 Defined the intent definition.
 Do not change.
                        |